 In order to provide a long-term component to the executive compensation program, certain officers and employees are granted Share Options pursuant to the Share Option Plan from time to time.
-The Share Option Plan was approved by the Shareholders at the Corporation's annual and special meeting on May 21, 2015 and was amended on June 27, 2017 and on May 15, 2019.
-Such amendments were to: (a) increase the number of Shares reserved for issuance under the Share Option Plan, (b) remove consultants as participants in the Share Option Plan; (c) amend the amending provisions of the Share Option Plan to specify the types of amendments that require approval of Shareholders; and (d) make certain amendments of a procedural or "housekeeping" nature.
+The Share Option Plan was approved by the Shareholders at the Corporation's annual and special meeting on May 21, 2015 and was amended on June 27, 2017, May 15, 2019 and August 18, 2022.
+Such amendments were to: (a) increase the number of Shares reserved for issuance under the Share Option Plan, (b) remove consultants as participants in the Share Option Plan; (c) amend the amending provisions of the Share Option Plan to specify the types of amendments that require approval of Shareholders; (d) as described in more detail under the heading "Net Settlement Rights" below, to include net settlement rights; and (e) make certain amendments of a procedural or "housekeeping" nature.

 A summary of the Share Option Plan is set out below, which is qualified in its entirety by the full text of the Share Option Plan.